-What's Wrong With My Tree?
+What's Wrong with My Tree?

-By Melinda Myers - horticulturist and gardening expert
+- horticulturist and gardening expertAugust 9, 2025

-Trees are the bones of the landscape and when their leaves develop spots, branches die or their overall health declines, we may panic.
-Often the disease is more of a cosmetic problem and a healthy tree can tolerate the attack.
-Other times you may need to intercede or call in a professional for diagnosis and treatment.
+Trees are the bones of the landscape, and when their leaves develop spots, branches die, or their overall health declines, we may panic.
+Often, the disease is more of a cosmetic problem, and a healthy tree can tolerate the attack.
+Other times, you may need to intercede or call in a professional for diagnosis and treatment.

-Start by identifying the plant that is affected.
-Knowing your plant’s identity can narrow down the possible causes of the problem.
 Next, take a closer look to see how much and what parts of the plant are showing symptoms.
 This can help with diagnosing the problem, determining the severity, and deciding if and what treatment may be needed.

 With this information, you can do a bit of research on your own or enlist the help of your local University Extension Service or tree care professionals in your area.
 The more information you can provide the better the diagnosis.
 Consulting local experts helps narrow down the diseases to those commonly found in your area.

 Here are a few of the more common diseases that attack deciduous trees, those that lose their leaves in winter.
-Reduce the risk of most of these by selecting disease-resistant varieties, planting your tree in the proper location, and giving it proper care
+Reduce the risk of most of these by selecting disease-resistant varieties, planting your tree in the proper location, and giving it proper care.

 Hawthorne with Rust Disease